sr320/course-497-2018/computer-setup.md

 title: Computer Setup
 ---

-***WIS 6934 students will need their own laptops set up with SQL by the start of classes, R by week 3, and Git by week 8.***
+***Students will need their laptops set up with SQL by the start of classes, R by week 3, and Git by week 8.***

 ### SQL